helios-ag/FMElfinderBundle/README.md

 * **upload_max_size**: 2M

 You can see the full list of roots options [here](https://github.com/Studio-42/elFinder/wiki/Connector-configuration-options#root-options "connector options list").
-To use them, convert camelCased option name to under_scored name.
+To use them, convert camelCased option name to snake_case name.

 ### Use multiple upload folder by instance